seamus-finn/seamus-finn.github.io/_projects/2026-Nutcracker.md

 W18 × 106

 The W18×106 section was selected because it satisfied the deflection requirement while providing an effective balance between stiffness and mass.
 Therefore, the final beam selection was based on both the material stiffness of structural steel and the geometric stiffness provided by the selected W-beam cross-section.
-This beam structure would be shrunk down as to be used for a nutcracker.
+The W18×106 section served as an analytical reference for evaluating bending and deflection.
+These results informed the required geometry and material properties of the final nutcracker design.

 ![Final nutcracker beam model]({{ "/assets/images/nutcracker_diagram_2.png" | relative_url }}){: .project-image }